A normal clone has a working tree + .git directory

 - You cannot run

-git logorgit statusin the bare directory — you mustcdinto a worktree first. - Team members unfamiliar with the pattern may be confused by the directory layout initially.
+git statusin the bare directory (it requires a working tree).
+Commands likegit logwork fine, but most workflows require a worktree. - Team members unfamiliar with the pattern may be confused by the directory layout initially.

 Directory Structure Example